fendit/BES/BSIA/README.md

-# Behavioural Science: Implication and Application
+# Behavioural Science: Implication and Application (BSIA)

 The code here is to my assignment answer.
 The assignment is about Schelling's model of segregration' (Schelling).
 However, take it at your own risk.